meleu/tdd-ruby/arrays-and-floats.md

 #=> 2
 ```

  If `/` "slash" is a method, then we have documentation for it!
-As we are calling it an Integer (`10`), we should look for [the Integer#/ documentation](https://ruby-doc.org/current/Integer.html#method-i-2F).
+As we are calling it in an Integer, we should look for [the Integer#/ documentation](https://ruby-doc.org/current/Integer.html#method-i-2F).
 And there we can see this description:

 > **self / numeric → numeric_result**
 >
 >Performs division; for integer `numeric`, truncates the result to an integer

-Oh, that's why our average function is not working properly!
+That's why our average function is not working properly!
 As the divisor is an integer, the result is truncated to an integer.

 To solve this we just need to convert the divisor to a float.
 Let's confirm: